Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

   ceph-rbd             26270dc0-0464-45e1-90f7-8cdc8131a00a   DaemonSet     cray-ceph-csi-rbd-nodeplugin                                      0      1      0      0       0      11d
   ```

-  The policyreport is a namespaced resource that is generated by Kyverno for each resource that is matched by a policy.
-Inside a PolicyReport, there may be multiple results, based on the number of policies that matched the resource, and a subsequent result field mentioning if it passed or failed.
-These details can be seen by describing the policyreport:
+  The `policyreport` is a `namespaced` resource that is generated by Kyverno for each resource that is matched by a policy.
+Inside a `PolicyReport`, there may be multiple results, based on the number of policies that matched the resource,
+  and a subsequent result field mentioning if it passed or failed.
+These details can be seen by describing the `policyreport`:

   ```yaml
   ncn-m001:~ # kubectl describe polr -n ceph-cephfs 75d41f86-4141-457b-ad0f-317af7764a36